VFPX/VFPX.github.io/migrating.md

 If you installed Tortoise Git:

-* Add README.md and any image files to the repository: right-click the folder, choose Tortoise Git, then Add from the shortcut menu, and select the desired files.
+* Add README.md and any image files to the repository: right-click the folder, choose *Tortoise Git*, then *Add* from the shortcut menu, and select the desired files.

-* Commit the new files: right-click and choose Git Commit -> "master" from the shortcut menu, enter a message in the Commit dialog (such as "Added README"), and click the Commit button.
+* Commit the new files: right-click and choose *Git Commit -> "master"* from the shortcut menu, enter a message in the Commit dialog (such as "Added README"), and click the Commit button.

-* Push to the GitHub repository: right-click and choose Git Sync.
+* Push to the GitHub repository: right-click and choose *Git Sync*.
 Specify *Remote URL* as:

     https://github.com/RepositoryName.git